alfa-m/Catalog/README.md

 # Catalog
-Catalog of my programming languages
+Catalog of my programming and script languages